vaughnw128/pi-in-the-sky19/README.md

 ## The Plan

 ### The Rough Idea
 Our plan is to create a foam version of a clay pigeon, which houses a raspberry pi with an accelerometer.
+We are planning to launch the foam pigeon/pi assembly out of a normal clay pigeon launcher at a shooting range or somewhere out in the country.
 We are going to create the foam clay pigeon by making a silicon mold of a normal clay pigeon first, and then using an expanding foam to fill the mold.
-We want to make the clay pigeon out of foam so the pi will stay safe during the first flight and be able to take measurements and be recovered.
+We want to make the clay pigeon out of foam so the pi will stay safe during the first flight.
+We are hoping the foam will absorb the impact of the fall and protect the pi, so we will be able to take measurements during the flight and recover the pi.
 Also creating a silicon mold sounds fun and interesting.
-Once through with measurements, we will launch the pi a second time and blow it out of the sky.
+In order to fit the pi into the foam pigeon, we are going to create a circular custom PCB board that will house our pi and all the components we need, such as an accelerometer, battery, LED, and perhaps some other additions.
+Once we have gotten some measurements and hopefully a succesful flight, we will launch the pi a second time and blow it out of the sky.

 ### Expected Materials and Costs